01-edu/public/subjects/skeleton/README.md

 Like a modern Dr Frankenstein, you're about to dive into the `world-wide-what` and give birth to a new entity on the virtual space of your browser.
 During this quest, step by step, you are going to shape it.

-But before coding anything, make sure you checked the 2 videos of the playlist ; you need to have a server running on your computer.
+But before coding anything, make sure you checked the videos of the playlist; you need to have a server running on your computer.
 For the whole quest, the principle is to iterate over your code: when you finish an exercise, copy-paste your code to use it in the next one.

 Naming of the files: